There are now 3 possible online modes for units:

 - 12 points

-- Students are able to (1) establish a correct diagnosis and formulate proper treatment planning for restoring oral functions and communicate it to the patient; (2) provide appropriate clinical treatment for restoring the oral functions and maintaining oral health; (3) display professional behaviour in the educational and clinical settings,; (4) discuss challenges to professionalism and reflect on professional behaviours in the clinical setting; (5) display critical and insightful self-reflection of their own personal values, wellbeing, personal difficulties and professional performance; and (6) respond to professionalism challenges and insightful self reflection by implementing effective management strategies.
+Students are able to (1) justify a correct diagnosis and formulate proper treatment planning for restoring oral functions and communicate it to the patient with advanced prosthodontic needs; (2) perform appropriate clinical treatment for restoring the oral functions and maintaining oral health for patients with advanced prosthodontic needs; (3) decide the diagnosis and management for patients with disorders of the temporomandibular joint in the context of prosthodontic rehabilitation; (4) decide the diagnosis and management for patients with orofacial pain in the context of prosthodontic rehabilitation; (5) decide the diagnosis and management of dental occlusion and occlusal dysfunction in the context of prosthodontic rehabilitation; (6) perform professionally in the educational and clinical settings; (7) appraise challenges to professionalism and reflect on professional behaviours in the clinical setting; (8) appraise critical and insightful self-reflection of their own personal values, well-being, personal difficulties and professional performance; and (9) analyse professionalism challenges and respond with insightful self-reflection by implementing effective management strategies..

-- Indicative assessments in this unit are as follows: (1) clinical logbook; (2) case presentation (Failed component); (3) clinical assessment (ongoing) (Failed component); and (4) professional behaviour assessment (failed component).
+Indicative assessments in this unit are as follows: (1) clinical logbook; (2) case presentations; (3) ongoing clinical assessment; and (4) professional behaviour assessment.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the case presentation (Failed component) and clinical assessment (ongoing) (Failed component) components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the clinical logbook, case presentations, ongoing clinical assessment, and professional behaviour assessment components.

 - Unit Coordinator(s)